mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/preferences.en.md

 You can activate the option to offer payments with two credit cards from the Mercado Pago account.

-To activate this payment option, go to [`Business Options`](https://www.mercadopago.com.ar/settings/my-business) and select the option `Receive payments with 2 credit cards`.
+To activate this payment option, go to "[Business Options](https://www.mercadopago.com.ar/settings/my-business)" and select the option "Receive payments with 2 credit cards".

 ![Config pago 2 tarjetas](/images/web-payment-checkout/config_pago_dos_tarjetas.gif)
 ------------